jeromecoupe/webstoemp/_projects/central-design-agency.md

 ## Collaborate, Build, Iterate

-Using a static site generator was natural for the team: [Central Design](http://central.team/) uses [Jekyll](http://jekyllrb.com/) to create and maintain style guides for clients.
+Using a static site generator was natural for the team: [Central](http://central.team/) uses [Jekyll](http://jekyllrb.com/) to create and maintain style guides for clients.
 They are also huge fans of Markdown and could thus easily integrate Jekyll in their workflow.

 Using such a tool allowed us to work together using a simple Git workflow and to have everything, including the content, in version control.
 The team at Central could concentrate on design, content and front end while I was working on the data model, logic and Jekyll build.
 Using a static site generator with a team that is used to collaborate and iterate quickly meant that we had a working website we could deploy to any server in a matter of days.